RiskBazaar/obips/michaelfolkson-risk-contract.md

 In an e-commerce scenario, only one participant (the buyer) funds the multi-signature address.
 The vendor is selling a good/service to the buyer and so the vendor provides no upfront funds.
 In a risk contract scenario, there is no good/service being sold so both participants (originator and counterparty) are funding the multi-signature address.

+Link to OpenBazaar Bitcoin transaction.

-> 2) A switch to risk contract JSON (from e-commerce JSON) when transaction is flagged as a risk contract.
+> 2) A switch to risk contract protobuf (from e-commerce protobuf) when transaction is flagged as a risk contract.

+The current OpenBazaar contract protobuf is  https://github.com/OpenBazaar/openbazaar-go/blob/master/pb/contracts.pb.go

+Many variables are not required for risk contracts (e.g. ```Listing_ShippingOption_ShippingType_name```)

-A risk contract needs a different contract JSON.
+A risk contract needs a different contract protobuf.

 Compare OpenBazaar contract protobuf to RiskBazaar contract JSON/protobuf.